deborahregina/deborahregina/README.md

 **More about me:**

-- :desktop_computer: I’m currently working as a Software Developer intern at DBC Company.
+- :desktop_computer: I’m currently working as a Software Developer at DBC Company.
 - :chart_with_upwards_trend: I’m currently studying Data Science at UNINTER
 - 🤔 I’m looking for help with my career as a Developer.
 - 📫 Fell free to connect with me on [Linkedin](https://www.linkedin.com/in/deborah-regina-silveira-163619211/).